Keeper-Security/git-ssh-sign/README.md

-# Sign Git commits with SSH Keys
+# Git commit signing with SSH Keys in Keeper

+This integration enables Git to sign commits using an SSH key stored in Keeper.

-Signing your git commits is an important security measure which verifies authorship, ensures the integrity of committed content, prevents identity spoofing, and establishes non-repudiation.
-Using a cryptographic signature with your private key demonstrates a commitment to the authenticity and security of your contributions, building trust among collaborators and protecting the repository from potential tampering and malicious code.
+Signing Git commits is an important security measure that verifies authorship, and ensures the integrity of the changes.

-This integration allows developers to sign git commits with an SSH key stored in the Keeper Vault (via Keeper Secrets Manager) rather than using a key stored on disk.
+Just as importantly,
+signing commits shows a commitment to authenticity and security, helping to build trust in the community.

 ## Requirements